 Below are a number of cases which show the negative impact on vulnerable consumers as a result of poor practice from firms.

 An East of Scotland CAB reports of a consumer with poor mental health who had fallen behind with payments to a rent to own store.
-Additionally, it is reported that her income comes sorely from benefits and the affordability checks undertaken did not sufficiently budget for living costs which led to her not being able to make payments.
+Additionally, it is reported that her income comes solely from benefits.
+The affordability checks undertaken did not sufficiently budget for living costs which led to her not being able to make payments.
 The creditor refinanced instalments over a longer period but this led to a cycle of worry and anxiety and she was fearful about contacting her creditor, in particular she was worried about items being removed.
 She told the CAB that she was underspending on food due to debt issues.

 A West of Scotland CAB reports of a consumer who sought assistance following being declared bankrupt.
-Their high street bank had closed their bank account as a result of this.
+Their high street bank had closed their bank account as a result.
 The CAB contacted the bank and was told that their policy was to close accounts following bankruptcy with consumers then having to open a new account.
 This caused difficulties as the consumer was unable to get their benefits paid into their bank account.

-A South of Scotland CAB was visited by a consumer who had entered a DAS.
-Despite this, they were still being repeatedly contact by a creditor demanding payment.
-This was causing distress to an elderly women.
+A South of Scotland CAB was visited by an elderlyconsumer who had entered a DAS.
+Despite this, they were still being repeatedly contacted by a creditor demanding payment causing severe distress.

 A West of Scotland CAB reports of a consumer with significant mental health issues who was repeatedly taking out pay day loans to pay off the minimum balances on existing loans.
 This consumer had been able to easily access credit due to poor credit and affordability checks.
-This consumer has not prospects of paying off these debts in a reasonable time.
+This consumer had no prospects of paying off these debts in a reasonable time.
 This situation has resulted in the consumer’s mental health deteriorating.

 An East of Scotland CAB was visited by a consumer who had acted as a guarantor on a loan for a friend.
 He reports his friend had stopped making payments and he could not afford them.
-Both the consumer and his friend had poor mental health, and he agreed to be a guarantor shortly after leaving hospital and he unwell at the time.
+Both the consumer and his friend had poor mental health, and he agreed to be a guarantor shortly after leaving hospital and he was unwell at the time.
 The consumer was concerned as his home was at risk due to this debt.

 An East of Scotland CAB reports of a consumer who was vulnerable due to mental health issues and learning difficulties.
-The consumer did not understand about interest being charged on his debt and he was unable to make payments to make a sufficient difference to the debt.
+The consumer did not understand about interest being charged on his debt and he was unable to make payments or any sufficient difference to the debt.
 It was reported that his vulnerability was not taken into account when he was approved for credit.